copsTvFan/cops-episode-guide/guide.md

 **Stupid Behavior 3 Special Edition**

-- (Palm Beach County FL -- 1:55 PM Buy Bust Sting) Sheriff's Office Narcotics Division -- Sgt.
+- (Palm Beach County, FL -- 1:55 PM Buy Bust Sting) Sheriff's Office Narcotics Division -- Sgt.
 Steven Strivelli and Sgt.
 Anthony Torella set up a sting operation to catch narcotics dealers.
 They use two undercover officers in a pickup truck posing as buyers.
 The first suspect flags down the deputies and